CA Senate Bill 258:

 The Issue

-An estimated 1 in 10 women have experienced rape by a spouse.
-For disabled women, this number is likely higher, as disabled people are four times as likely to be sexually assaulted compared to their nondisabled counterparts (U.S. Bureau of Justice).
+An estimated 1 in 10 married women have been raped by their spouse—often 20 or more times (National Resource Center of Domestic Violence).
+For disabled spouses, the prevalence is likely higher, given that disabled people are four times as likely to be sexually assaulted compared to their nondisabled counterparts (U.S. Department of Justice).

 Rape is rape.